ctb/titus-blog/src/2014-how-good-is-megahit.rst

 A few weeks back, Nick Loman (via Manoj Samanta) brought MEGAHIT to our attention `on Twitter
 <https://twitter.com/pathogenomenick/status/515390848230760448>`__.
-MEGAHIT promised to be "an ultra-fast single-node solution for large and complex metagenome assembly" and they provided `a preprint
+MEGAHIT promised "an ultra-fast single-node solution for large and complex metagenome assembly" and they provided `a preprint
 <http://arxiv.org/abs/1409.7208>`__ and some `open source software
 <https://github.com/voutcn/megahit>`__.
 This is a topic near and dear